 - Please use caution when driving in the parking lot.
 All procedures have been set with student safety as the top priority.
 Please follow and obey all staff directions when driving through the parking lot or valet line.
-Our staff members are outside, helping assure that your children arrive and leave school safely. - Please do not move into the alley and wait for your child to dismiss until 3:05. - Refrain from using a cell phone or hand held electronic equipment while driving in the parking lot or on school ground. - Pets are not allowed in the student safety zone. - There should be no foot traffic in the alley. - Please be considerate of residents with garages on the alley.
+Our staff members are outside, helping assure that your children arrive and leave school safely. - DO NOT cut diagonally through the parking lot to get to a parking spot or to enter the alley. - Do NOT enter through the Cathedral parking lot. - If you are the first car in the Valet line, please do not move into the alley and wait for your child to dismiss until 3:02. - Cell phones or hand held electronic equipment while driving in the parking lot or on school ground is prohibited. - Students may not use their cell phones until they have entered their car.
+For students who are walking, they may not use their phone until they have gotten to the corner of Raynor and Douglas. - The Centennial Walkway should not be used as a crosswalk.
+If families are picking up their child/ren from the safety zone, they must cross at the designated cross walk. - Pets are not allowed in the student safety zone. - There should be no foot traffic in the alley. - Please be considerate of residents with garages on the alley.